-As the digital marketplace continues to become further saturated and competition too many to name, we are helping digital native brands focus on the a few strategic objectives to help them reach uncommon growth.
+As the digital marketplace continues to become further saturated and competition has become too numerous to name, we are helping digital native brands focus on a few strategic objectives to help them reach uncommon growth.

 6 Strategic Objectives to Help Digital Native Brands Reach Uncommon Growth

 The digital marketplace is now an unbelievably crowded space packed with digital natives as well as droves of large consumer product brands investing in direct to consumer initiatives.
 (According to a recent Salesforce study, “despite all the criticism CPG companies receive in regard to their retail and commerce strategies, at least 99% say they’re investing in direct-to-consumer strategies.”)
 With such a competitive marketplace all vying for much of the same customers, the value of a meaningful brand is higher than ever.

 For many digital natives, growth curves flatten quickly before they can truly build an enduringly valuable brand position.
 But for those that have a relevant story to tell with their brands (Dollar Shave Club, Everlane, Airbnb), strategic growth comes in the form of growth-stage capital, acquisition exits and IPOs.
 For traditional CPG companies and the financial market, effectiveness and success in brand building and amplification have become a clear differentiating growth indicator for targeting digital native brands for inorganic growth.

 2. Create a strategic customer targeting strategy to posture for growth

 Customer acquisition is VERY difficult at the growth stage for most organizations.
 It takes additional capital and sophisticated growth techniques for digital native start-ups to achieve scale without burning through profits.
 The question we most often hear from our growth-stage, digital native clients is, “Now that we have figured out our initial entry market, how do we grow with new, unidentified targets and geographies?”